tarponjargon/webpack-bootstrap-flask/README.md

 3. Add a Javascript controller for the route (if necessary) to `src/js/views`
 4. Tell the Front-end application when to load the controller in [`src/js/routes.js`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/src/js/routes.js)

+It's not like the days when you'd FTP a HTML file to a server directory and you're done!
 <a  name="installation"></a>
 ## Installation